ai-se/CPS_test_generation/EPIcuRus/README.md

 original code reference:
 https://github.com/SNTSVV/EPIcuRus

-All code in EPIcuRus is developed by Gaaloul et al. University of Luxembourg
+All code in EPIcuRus is developed by Gaaloul et al. from University of Luxembourg

-Partial code is modified by Ling et al. North Carolina State University
+Partial code is modified by Ling et al. from North Carolina State University